Room: King Willem Alexander

 Session Description

-The main presentation examines advances in modeling and scaling biomass pyrolysis, featuring a 3D multiphysics analysis of particle irregularities, integrated biorefinery routes for producing calcium acetate from forestry biomass, practical lessons from biocarbon process scale-ups, and a techno-economic assessment of temperature effects in solar-driven pyrolysis for negative-emission biofuel and biochar production.
+The main presentation in this oral session examines advances in modeling and upscaling biomass pyrolysis, featuring a 3D multiphysics analysis of particle irregularities, integrated biorefinery routes for producing calcium acetate from forestry biomass, practical lessons from biocarbon process scale-ups, and a techno-economic assessment of temperature effects in solar-driven pyrolysis for negative-emission biofuel and biochar production.

 Chair